Soccer Patterns - Continued

 - Play driven balls into players not slow passes that won't work in a game.

 - Require the players to score with their heads in one series.
-So they goal will most likely have to come from a cross.
+So the goal will most likely have to come from a cross.

 - Insert one long switch before you can go to goal (switch must be in the air), say a long pass from the right fullback to the left midfielder.

-- Run through a set of passingn patterns where everyone must play the ball into two or three touches.
+- Run through a set of passing patterns where everyone must play the ball into two or three touches - no one touch passes but everyone must control the ball.

 - Can you run through a passing pattern where everyone plays one touch.
 This requires players to time their runs and move off the ball so they are there in support of their teammates.